rwon869/CVPuppets/README.md

  The user should first make sure they have access to a Microsoft Kinect for testing.

- The user should then install all the necessary packages, found in `requirements.txt`
+ The user should then install all the necessary packages, found in `requirements.txt` by running the line `sudo pip install -r requirements.txt` in the command line